-Because cron does it's work in the background, the logs it writes are helpful for creating, debugging and auditing your cron jobs.
+The cron daemon does it's work in the background, reading crontab files and running jobs on schedule, and the logs it writes are helpful for debugging and auditing your cron jobs.
 Most versions of cron will log when jobs run and whether there are any errors with your crontab.
-They do not log cron job results or exit statuses.
+They do not log cron job output or exit statuses.
 (For that, use Cronitor).

 On Ubuntu, Debian and related distributions, you will find cron jobs logs in

 many operating system components and it's helpful to

 You will likely require root/sudo privileges to access your Syslog.

 On CentOS, Redhat and Amazon Linux cron logs are written to